Skip to main content

 If business needs do not allow for it and you end up at less than 75%, you can always reassess and make your target more realistic for the next 3 months; or maybe there are some changes you can make at work to get closer to that number?

-Another example of an individual goal and one that many human resources professionals are likely aiming for to help their careers to help their own professional development.
+Another example of an individual goal, and one that many human resources professionals are likely aiming for to help their careers to help their own professional development.

-Many HR pros aspire to earn a credential to show their expertise in the field, and these credentials are highly valued with some employers offering incentives in terms of bonuses or raise for completion.
+Many HR pros aspire to earn a credential to show their expertise in the field, and these credentials are highly valued with some employers offering incentives in terms of bonuses or raises for completion.

-What is great about creating a SMART goal for yourself to earn certification is the time aspect, many people can procrastinate and keep pushing things off forever.
+What is great about creating a SMART goal for yourself to earn a certification is the time aspect, many people can procrastinate and keep pushing things off forever.

 By design, a SMART goal will give you a deadline to stick to which can be just the motivation some people need to finally take that next step in advancing their career.